Non-White Elopement Gowns: 8 Incredible Options

 Another gorgeous option?
 This Kyara gown by Rue de Seine.

 A bit more affordable—and comfortable as it’s made of jersey—than the gown above is the Ginger Convertible dress.
 It is available in four colors, such as blue, gray (called fog), and pink.
 If you aren’t familiar with convertible gowns, they can be worn in various ways, which is perfect for capturing different looks during your elopement.

 Ok, you caught me!
 Blooms aren’t technically a color, but flowers can add a variety of tones and textures to your gown.
 I’d be remiss if I didn’t share some of these gorgeous designs with you.
 Flowery, flowy, and flirty describes these pieces perfectly.
 Flora and Lane has several options when it comes to floral gowns!

-Although the color comes from the brown tones in the dress itself, the white flowers of the Vita dress by Rue de Seine (see?) are so striking.
+Although the color comes from the brown tones in the dress itself, the white flowers of the Nahla dress by Rue de Seine (see?) are so striking.
 The blouson sleeves and swingy skirt allow for such beautifully captured movements.

 To say that floral gowns are on trend is an understatement as they’re featured everywhere now, but don’t go with it just because they are en vogue.
 Dresses like the Hydrangea by Monique Lhuillier are stunning and easy to move around in during an outdoor elopement.

-Yes, there are other tones around, such as red, gray, and champagne, all of which can be beautifully set off by the great outdoors.
+Yes, there are other tones around, such as red, gray, and even starry gowns, all of which can be beautifully set off by the great outdoors.
 No matter what you choose, don’t be afraid to go with a nontraditional gown if that’s what you want – this is YOUR day and you deserve to have it represent you in every way.
 We’ll have fun creating lasting memories no matter what you wear.